redibox/schedule/README.md

 If passing in a function directly (like above), the schedule is available to the `runs` function as the first argument, where the data can be accessed via `schedule.data`.

+#### Schedule Timing

+Under the hood, the schedule uses [Later](https://www.npmjs.com/package/later).
+If a schedule is set to run `every 1 minute`, it will run on the minute, every minute.
+This ensures uniform schedules across multiple environments.
+It **does not** run 1 minute after the server booted.

 ### Multi-server environments

 Typically a large application will deploy many servers running the same code base.
 As expected the schedule will run on each individual server.
 If you have 20 servers deployed, and a schedule runs every minute to query an external API then update your database, you don't want 20 servers doing this at once.